-Freightos’ technology powers international freight sales and management for over one thousand logistics providers, as well as thousands of importers and exporters.
-This has created a living and breathing database of over one billion data points across modes, carriers and forwarders.
-This drove Freightos’ launch of the Freightos International Freight Index in 2017.
+Freightos’ technology powers international freight sales and freight quote management for over one thousand logistics providers, as well as thousands of importers and exporters.
+This has created a living and breathing database of over one billion data points across modes, carriers, and forwarders.
+This drove Freightos’ launch of the Freightos Baltic Index, the world’s best freight container index in 2017.

 Today, I’m happy to announce that together with the Baltic Exchange, a Singapore Exchange subsidiary, we’re taking the index to the next level.